mkp170791/numpy/doc/source/user/c-info.ufunc-tutorial.rst

             See the distutils section of
             'Extending and Embedding the Python Interpreter'
             at docs.python.org  and the documentation
-            on numpy.distutils for more information.
+            on numpy_demo.distutils for more information.
         '''

         def configuration(parent_package='', top_path=None):
-            import numpy
+            import numpy_demo
-            from numpy.distutils.misc_util import Configuration
+            from numpy_demo.distutils.misc_util import Configuration

             config = Configuration('npufunc_directory',
                                    parent_package,